amartyabose/amartyabose.github.io/content/publication/2025-non-hermitian-state2state/index.md

 summary: "Transport efficiency in aggregates is a complex many-body non-equilibrium phenomenon.
 Imagine a localized excitation generated at initial time.
 This localed excitation has to travel to the trap site and then would leak out.
 This total process would have a net time-scale.
 How does one calculate this emergent time-scale?
 What happens if there are multiple end-points?"

 tags: []
-categories: [Path Integrals, Transport Efficiency]
+categories: [Path Integrals, Lossy Systems, Exciton Transport, Transport Efficiency]
 featured: true

 # Custom links (optional).